superseriousbusiness/gotosocial/docs/installation_guide/apache-httpd.md

 ```

 This allows mod_md to take care of the SSL setup, and it will also redirect from http to https.
-After we put ths into place, we'll need  to restart Apache httpd
+After we put this into place, we'll need  to restart Apache httpd

 ```bash
 sudo systemctl restart apache2